eigenfun/todo/README.md

 # Install and Run

 This is a project based on the MERN (Mongo/Express/React/Node) stack.
 MongoDB should be installed in the localhost as an external dependency.
+It needs to be prepopulated with a users collection with docs that have {email, password_hash} for login

 To install the application:

    - Clone the repo